 I mentioned in February that lawyers for a Florida man were arguing he should not be held responsible for murder partly because he had committed it under the influence of Red Bull, and that prosecutors appeared to agree.
 The man’s brother was not too keen on this argument, mostly since the victim was their father, and prosecutors agreed to take a second look.
 But they didn’t change their minds, and last month a judge ruled that Stephen Coffeen was not guilty by reason of insanity because he didn’t understand at the time he acted that smothering his dad with a pillow was wrong.

-Under the judge's order, Coffeen is off to a mental hospital for evaluation and his status will be reviewed in December.
-His lawyers say that he is already mentally well -- it was temporary insanity, remember -- and so it seems entirely possible that he'll be free by Christmas.
+Under the judge’s order, Coffeen is off to a mental hospital for evaluation and his status will be reviewed in December.
+His lawyers say that he is already mentally well—it was temporary insanity, remember—and so it seems entirely possible that he’ll be free by Christmas.
+(Update: he was.)
 He probably should not be expecting any invitations from his brother, though.